 The Bottom Line

 Think traveling in Japan alone isn’t for you?
 Think again.
 Most of the things you’ve heard about traveling alone in Japan—that it’s too expensive or that you’ll be lonely—are little more than myths.
-Moreover, there are many advantages to Japan solo travel, namely the opportunity doing so presents for introspection.
+Moreover, there are many advantages to Japan solo travel, namely the opportunity doing so presents for introspection, and the extent to which being in Japan alone “forces” you to practice the Japanese language, assuming you’re in the process of learning it.
 Still in need of more pep talk before traveling to Japan by yourself?
 Consider commissioning a custom Japan itinerary.